pgunn78/Engineering_4_Notebook/README.md

 print("Quotient:\t\t" + doMath(a,b,4))
 print("Modulo:\t\t" + doMath(a,b,5))
 ```

+#### comments
+while most of the operations we were doing were fairly simple to write out.
+We both did not know the syntax for rounding to the second digit, and we had some difficulties printing our results before turning into a string

 ## Python Program - Quadratic Solver
 Create a new program called "Quadratic_Solver"
 have the program print a message asking the user to enter the coefficents a,b, and c to solve for the roots